Hope McIntyre, Artistic Director

 Debbie Norman, President

 Director, Glassco Foundation

 Debbie has spent most of her life in Winnipeg and is proud to call it her home.
 She loves the city and feels its active arts scene expresses its incredible diversity.
 Her other volunteer activities have supported wilderness education and environmental issues.
 She had a busy career in IT and the University of Manitoba and now is focusing her time supporting community development projects in Zambia.
 Debbie is thrilled to join the Board and looks forward to the adventure.

 Erin Meagan Schwartz, Secretary

 Erin Meagan Schwartz is a trans-disciplinary artist, actor, and creator from Winnipeg, Manitoba, Treaty 1 Territory, Home of the Metis Nation.
 She has improvised her way through festivals in Vancouver, Edmonton, and Winnipeg in addition to producing local improv shows with The Neighbourhood Watch, and working as staff with the Canadian Improv Games.
 Schwartz just graduated this spring with an honours degree in Women’s and Gender Studies at the University of Winnipeg and has worked on research regarding gender in improvisation by looking at the intersections of theatre and feminism and how they can work together to enact social change through intervention.
 Previously, Schwartz completed a practicum placement with Sarasvati and is thankful for the opportunity to be involved with the Board to support and represent emerging artists.

-Judy Wasylycia-Leis, President
+Judy Wasylycia-Leis, Past President